school of hi-fi

 Such sat-sub systems will easily outperform hi-end "dinos", not only because they are more respectful of the laws of acoustic physics, but also for many other reasons, as outlined below:

 >> a sat-sub system is a bi-amplified system and this means that the main speakers and their amps (properly rolled off on the bass range, to join the sub) have to cover only the range from around 80Hz upwards.
 This is an immense joy for the speakers, and also a lovely gift to any amp, but a galactic gift to all tube amps, indeed!
 Furthermore, a bi-amplified system with sub(s) has a much higher "speed" and dynamics, compared to a traditional "dino" with large passive woofers.
 The “speed,” also known as “transient response,” is one of the most important parameters of a hi-fi system.
-It’s a characteristic of every musical instrument too!
+It’s a peculiarity of every musical instrument too!
 An organ has no speed, but percussions and “plucked” string instruments have a high “speed.”
 If your system is “slow”, it will "fade" the soul and sound of those instruments.
 Many audiophiles believe that a harpsichord is easy for a system to reproduce, but they are badly mistaken.
-Slow systems (which I mercilessly call “funeral systems”) can handle an organ, but they only pretend to reproduce the true essence of a harpsichord.
+Slow systems (which I mercilessly call “funeral systems”) can handle an organ, but they only pretend to reproduce the true essence of a harpsichord (if seriously recorded!).
 It’s even worse with percussions, and you surely can’t imagine that a loudly played triangle is "food" for only a few systems!
 However, it's interesting (or sad) to note that "gurus" and magazines never mention "speed"! >> a two-way passive crossover for a bookshelf, unlike those for three/four/five-way "dinos", is enormously simpler!
 If correctly designed, it results in a much faster and time-aligned crossover. >> unlike the “dinos”, small speakers are not natural “boomers”.
-If needed, you can position them (obviously on stands) close to the back wall or in corners. >> the bass-infrabass range of a serious active sub has nothing in common with that generated by the big (nowadays, tragically bigger and bigger) passive woofer(s) of the "dinos”: it’s deeper, much faster, more controlled, damped, and cleaner.
-It’s exactly like comparing a Bentley to a Ferrari on a winding road! >> the distortion of an active good sub is always lower than that of passive big woofers!
+If needed, you can position them (obviously on stands) close to the back wall or in corners. >> the bass-infrabass range of an electronically controlled active sub has nothing in common with that generated by the big (nowadays, tragically bigger and bigger) passive woofer(s) of the "dinos”: it’s deeper, much faster, fully controlled, damped, and cleaner.
+It’s exactly like comparing a Bentley to a Ferrari on a winding road! >> the distortion and ringing of an active good sub is always lower than that of passive big woofers!
 Consequently, its emission of harmonics (generated by distortion in the low spectrum) is much lower, greatly benefiting the mid-high range of the speakers.
 Why?
 Simply because these "invented" harmonics, added and distributed with decreasing intensity across the entire audio band, are fewer.
 To sum up, passive big woofers that attempt to go deep generate unwanted effects on the mid-high spectrum too!
 Some pathetic audiophile calls it “colour”, but the correct word should be “horror”! >> unlike “dinos”, which, to try to "humanise" the "booming" in the bass-midbass, offer only the chance of being moved around a bit (if possible), a sat-sub system, almost always, can be perfectly tuned for a flat response by a professional, and just this merely sets a gulf between the performance of the two systems! >> to accurately recreate the original image contained in the source, the virtual vision of the performers, and the 3D stage, small speakers with a small front panel are far superior to larger speakers.
 This statement contradicts the common belief among many audiophiles that larger speakers produce a bigger image.
 Indeed, they are mistaken.
-Only small speakers, possibly in a D’Appolito configuration, can accurately reproduce the image if it is present in the original recording and consequently on the CD.
-Additionally, the image is linked to the frequency response of the system through the mathematic relation Fourier inversion theorem.
+Only small speakers, possibly in a D’Appolito configuration, provide you with a more accurate reproduction of the image if present in the original recording and consequently on the CD.
+Additionally, the image is linked to the frequency response of a system through the mathematic relation Fourier inversion theorem.
 Applied to this context, it essentially states that the flatter the frequency response of your system at your listening position, the more accurate the image will be.
-Therefore, as emphasized earlier, a good satellite-subwoofer system can achieve a flatter frequency response at your listening position than what is achievable with “dinos”, resulting in a better image. >> the total cost of a hi-end system, made from small speakers, sub and appropriate amplification is far lower than the cost of a hi-end system employing "dinos" and hefty amps.
+Therefore, as emphasized earlier, a good satellite-subwoofer system can achieve a flatter frequency response at your listening position than what is achievable with “dinos”, resulting in a better image. >> the total cost of a hi-end system, made from small speakers, sub and appropriate amplification is far lower than the cost of a hi-end system employing "dinos" and high-powered amps.
 This is a good point for many audiophiles, but I also know that for many others, who want to show off, and for the retailers, it won’t be a pro, but a con. >> small speakers reduce the chances of divorce, but considering this a pro or a con is ... very personal!

 >> a sat-sub system is a bi-amplified system and this means that the main speakers and their amps (properly rolled off on the bass range, to join the sub) have to cover only the range from around 80Hz upwards.
 This is an immense joy for the speakers, and also a lovely gift to any amp, but a galactic gift to all tube amps, indeed!
 Furthermore, a bi-amplified system with sub(s) has a much higher "speed" and dynamics, compared to a traditional "dino" with large passive woofers.
 The “speed,” also known as “transient response,” is one of the most important parameters of a hi-fi system.
-It’s a characteristic of every musical instrument too!
+It’s a peculiarity of every musical instrument too!
 An organ has no speed, but percussions and “plucked” string instruments have a high “speed.”
 If your system is “slow”, it will "fade" the soul and sound of those instruments.
 Many audiophiles believe that a harpsichord is easy for a system to reproduce, but they are badly mistaken.
-Slow systems (which I mercilessly call “funeral systems”) can handle an organ, but they only pretend to reproduce the true essence of a harpsichord.
+Slow systems (which I mercilessly call “funeral systems”) can handle an organ, but they only pretend to reproduce the true essence of a harpsichord (if seriously recorded!).
 It’s even worse with percussions, and you surely can’t imagine that a loudly played triangle is "food" for only a few systems!
 However, it's interesting (or sad) to note that "gurus" and magazines never mention "speed"! >> a two-way passive crossover for a bookshelf, unlike those for three/four/five-way "dinos", is enormously simpler!
 If correctly designed, it results in a much faster and time-aligned crossover. >> unlike the “dinos”, small speakers are not natural “boomers”.
-If needed, you can position them (obviously on stands) close to the back wall or in corners. >> the bass-infrabass range of a serious active sub has nothing in common with that generated by the big (nowadays, tragically bigger and bigger) passive woofer(s) of the "dinos”: it’s deeper, much faster, more controlled, damped, and cleaner.
-It’s exactly like comparing a Bentley to a Ferrari on a winding road! >> the distortion of an active good sub is always lower than that of passive big woofers!
+If needed, you can position them (obviously on stands) close to the back wall or in corners. >> the bass-infrabass range of an electronically controlled active sub has nothing in common with that generated by the big (nowadays, tragically bigger and bigger) passive woofer(s) of the "dinos”: it’s deeper, much faster, fully controlled, damped, and cleaner.
+It’s exactly like comparing a Bentley to a Ferrari on a winding road! >> the distortion and ringing of an active good sub is always lower than that of passive big woofers!
 Consequently, its emission of harmonics (generated by distortion in the low spectrum) is much lower, greatly benefiting the mid-high range of the speakers.
 Why?
 Simply because these "invented" harmonics, added and distributed with decreasing intensity across the entire audio band, are fewer.
 To sum up, passive big woofers that attempt to go deep generate unwanted effects on the mid-high spectrum too!
 Some pathetic audiophile calls it “colour”, but the correct word should be “horror”! >> unlike “dinos”, which, to try to "humanise" the "booming" in the bass-midbass, offer only the chance of being moved around a bit (if possible), a sat-sub system, almost always, can be perfectly tuned for a flat response by a professional, and just this merely sets a gulf between the performance of the two systems! >> to accurately recreate the original image contained in the source, the virtual vision of the performers, and the 3D stage, small speakers with a small front panel are far superior to larger speakers.
 This statement contradicts the common belief among many audiophiles that larger speakers produce a bigger image.
 Indeed, they are mistaken.
-Only small speakers, possibly in a D’Appolito configuration, can accurately reproduce the image if it is present in the original recording and consequently on the CD.
-Additionally, the image is linked to the frequency response of the system through the mathematic relation Fourier inversion theorem.
+Only small speakers, possibly in a D’Appolito configuration, provide you with a more accurate reproduction of the image if present in the original recording and consequently on the CD.
+Additionally, the image is linked to the frequency response of a system through the mathematic relation Fourier inversion theorem.
 Applied to this context, it essentially states that the flatter the frequency response of your system at your listening position, the more accurate the image will be.
-Therefore, as emphasized earlier, a good satellite-subwoofer system can achieve a flatter frequency response at your listening position than what is achievable with “dinos”, resulting in a better image. >> the total cost of a hi-end system, made from small speakers, sub and appropriate amplification is far lower than the cost of a hi-end system employing "dinos" and hefty amps.
+Therefore, as emphasized earlier, a good satellite-subwoofer system can achieve a flatter frequency response at your listening position than what is achievable with “dinos”, resulting in a better image. >> the total cost of a hi-end system, made from small speakers, sub and appropriate amplification is far lower than the cost of a hi-end system employing "dinos" and high-powered amps.
 This is a good point for many audiophiles, but I also know that for many others, who want to show off, and for the retailers, it won’t be a pro, but a con. >> small speakers reduce the chances of divorce, but considering this a pro or a con is ... very personal!

 All the above mentioned "pros" of a perfect system with a sub, are summarised and made visible in this screenshot: